LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 The `getUserSelection` method takes in a String to display above the menu, to provide context for what they are being asked.
 It also takes in a `HashMap` with String keys and String values.
 How is this used?
 What will this `HashMap` contain when the method runs?

 To figure this out, right-click on the method name and select *Find Usages*.
-This will open a pane and display each location in the program where `displayMenuChoice` is called.
+This will open a pane and display each location in the program where `getUserSelection` is called.
 The first such usage is the first line of the main `while loop`:

 ```java
 `String actionChoice = getUserSelection("View jobs by:", actionChoices);`